alex-arapov-pmp/dedcoin/INSTALL.md

 | CentOS (x86)      | 7                    |
 | Fedora (x86)      | 28                   |

-It is possible to run dedcoin Core on other systems and lower versions when compiling from source, see the chapters below for more information.
+It is possible to run Dedcoin Core on other systems and lower versions when compiling from source, see the chapters below for more information.

 ### Compiling using packaged dependencies

-It is possible to build your own copy of dedcoin Core with the exact, tested, dependencies, as used for the binary releases, by using the [depends system](depends/description.md).
+It is possible to build your own copy of Dedcoin Core with the exact, tested, dependencies, as used for the binary releases, by using the [depends system](depends/description.md).
 Please refer to the [depends README](depends/README.md) for instructions to build dedcoin using